This week’s reader question was, “Should I get a personal loan?” This is actually quite a common question.

 You could seek a personal loan through the bank; however, the application process may prove to be a bit tougher.
 And remember, as I previously stated, since there is no collateral to back up the loan you will need an excellent credit rating.

-On the contrary, you can search for personal loans using reputable online lenders.
-If you choose to go this route, here’s a personal loan resource that provides much more information on personal loans.
+On the contrary, you can search for personal loans using reputable online lenders like So-Fi.
 You can also use this resource to compare competitive interest rates and terms from multiple online lenders too.

 Wrapping Thangs Up